Culture

 If you feel your team needs to acquire more significant influence over overarching structures, communicate and advertise your goals and achievements to as many stakeholders as possible.
 And make sure they understand the meaning of them.
 You might have to talk to departments outside product design, such as finance or accounting.
 Translate your thoughts so anyone can appreciate their meaning.

 So here we are.
 We understand the context and people we have to manage.
 We are starting to create a shared sense of purpose.
 The team is aligned.
 Alliances are being built up.
-Time to build The Process that if we follow diligently will make sure that our goals will be achieved and success starts rolling in.
-Careful with that mighty Process though!
+Time to build The Process... carefully.

-The reflex of leaders to create invincible structures and processes for their teams to operate incomes from the scientific management method developed a long time ago and for a very different working environment — namely factory assembly lines.
+Leaders often default to creating invincible structures and processes for their teams.
+The issue is whenthese management methods were developed a long time ago and for a very different working environment — namely factory assembly lines.

-As this wonderful article on the blog of Intercom points out:
+As this wonderful article by Intercom points out:

 Our agency is a team of 40, and we love to make decisions together.
 But after a certain number of participants, it can be harder to have fruitful conversations and make the right decisions.